Leonie Cooper: Background

 Before her election to the London Assembly, Cooper worked in the field of social housing, including as a Sustainability Manager for a large Housing group.
 Cooper is a vice-president of the Putney and Roehampton Branch of the United Nations Association, and chairs the Wandsworth Co-op Party.
 She is active as a member of the Friends of Tooting Common, which she helped set up, and served as a Governor of Eardley Primary School from 2010–17.
 A National Executive member since 2009, she previously served as a co-chair of the Socialist Environment and Resources Association (SERA), a socialist society affiliated to the Labour Party.

 Political career

-In the 1992 general election, Cooper contested Hornchurch, coming second to the Conservative incumbent, Robin Squire.
+In the 1992 general election, Cooper contested the constituency of Hornchurch, coming second to the Conservative incumbent, Robin Squire.

 Cooper was first elected to Wandsworth Borough Council in 2006, as a Councillor for the Latchmere ward in Battersea.
 In 2010, she was elected as a Councillor for the Furzedown ward in Tooting, and re-elected in 2014.
 When Cooper was selected in 2009 for Furzedown, it was a marginal ward, with Conservative and Labour Councillors.